 - logic-based learning algorithms and their properties: expressive power, limitations, soundness and completeness;

-- principle of probabilistic inference: stochastic models and stochastic logic-based inference;
+- principle of probabilistic inference: distribution semantics and probabilistic logic programming;

 Intellectual and Practical Skills